Aburraq/LibraryManagementSystem-SpringFramework/README.md

 ## About the Project

 This project implements a Library Management System using Spring MVC.
 It includes controllers for managing teachers and books, providing various endpoints for CRUD operations and additional functionalities.
-All of the endpoints are tested with Postman and project is ready to use with DB creation.
+All of the endpoints are tested with Postman and project is ready to use after DB configuration.

 ### Teacher Controller